 *Purchase a Federal Duck Stamp.
-You do not need to be a hunter to purchase a stamp, and the monies collected from the sales of these annual stamps go directly to habitat management and acquisition efforts in National Wildlife Refuges and other federal lands, which are used by our birds during their spring and fall migrations.
+You do not need to be a hunter to purchase a stamp, and the monies collected from the sales of these annual stamps go directly to habitat management and acquisition efforts in National Wildlife Refuges and other federal lands, which are used by our birds (not just ducks!) during their spring and fall migrations.

 Possession and use of the Federal Duck Stamp is part of a broad and integrated movement to conserve birds in the 21st-century.*Purchase Wisconsin Turkey, Pheasant and Waterfowl Stamps.

 ~ Sales of the Wild Turkey Stamp help provide future opportunities for turkey management and hunting in Wisconsin.
 All turkey hunters are required to purchase the $5.25 Turkey Stamp to legally hunt turkeys in Wisconsin.
 Sales of the Turkey Stamp bring in more than $800,000 annually for habitat management and restoration projects, education, research, equipment, and the management of the wild turkey program in our state.

 ~ Sales of the $10 Pheasant Stamp bring in more than $370,000 annually for the development, management, conservation, and maintenance of the wild pheasant population in the state, with an additional contribution to the stocking of put-and-take pheasants on Wisconsin’s public hunting grounds.
 A pheasant stamp is required to hunt pheasants in the state of Wisconsin.